Punta Hermosa and Punta Negra:

 By public transport (bus or colectivo)

-With a travel agency (full day)
+With a travel agency (day trip)

-🏄♂️ Punta Hermosa: variety of beaches
+🏄♂️ Punta Hermosa: diversity of beaches

 • Playa La Isla: Ideal for families with young children, as its waters are calm.
 It offers umbrella and chair rental services.